aad89/Delta-demo/README.md

 # Delta-demo
-This is class about github
+This is a demo about Git and Github class.